 - Any person suspecting that the information is being used for purposes other than that explicitly approved and collected for, may register a complaint with the Deputy Information Officer/s at email@example.com / firstname.lastname@example.org

-- The Deputy Information Officer/s shall investigate the above compliant and inform the complainant of his/her findings and corrective action taken, if any.
+- The Deputy Information Officer/s shall investigate the above complaint and inform the complainant of his/her findings and corrective action taken, if any.

-- If the complainant is dissatisfied with the findings of the Deputy Information Officer/s, an appeal may be submitted to Accountability’s Information Officers.
-The determination made by Accountability’s Information Officer/s will be final.
+- If the complainant is dissatisfied with the findings of the Deputy Information Officer/s, an appeal may be submitted to Value Fencing's Information Officers.
+The decision made by Value Fencing's Information Officer/s will be final.

-- The Deputy Information Officer/s shall be responsible to give training to all Accountability employees and other Partner(s) who might, collect, use, or retain PI.
+- The Deputy Information Officer/s shall be responsible for giving training to all Value Fencing's employees and other Partner(s) who might collect, use, or retain PI.

 - When collecting PI, the responsible party shall obtain consent from the Data Subject, to use, collect, retain, or disclose said PI.

-- When collecting PI, the responsible party shall ensure that the Data Subject understand how the PI will be used.
+- When collecting PI, the responsible party shall ensure that the Data Subject understands how the PI will be used.

 - Express consent will be obtained from the Data Subject, unless it is in the Information Officer's opinion that implied consent will be acceptable.
 The consent must be clear and verifiable.